hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

 termination setting by specifying `delete_on_termination=false` in the `launch_block_device_mappings` block for the device.

-## Windows 2016 Sysprep Commands
+## Windows 2016 Sysprep Commands - For Amazon Windows AMIs Only

-For Windows 2016 Images it is necessary to run Sysprep commands which can be easily added to the provisioner section.
+For Amazon Windows 2016 AMIs it is necessary to run Sysprep commands which can be easily added to the provisioner section.

 ```json